 Babies eventually grasp the schema of object permanence.
 What about animals?
 Studies have shown that yes, animals can also develop object permanence!
 Dogs, cats, and even birds can develop object permanence.
 So don’t worry.
 When you leave the house for the day, your dog knows that you still exist.

-Object Permanence is a Major Milestone
+This is a Major Milestone in Development

 Object permanence helps infants to predict what is going to happen next.
 It sets the foundation for the idea that the world exists outside of their own existence.
 This is an exciting milestone.